noglitchyo/middleware-collection-request-handler/README.md

 #### Create a custom MiddlewareCollectionInterface implementation

-It is easy to create you own MiddlewareCollectionInterface implementation if you need.
+It is easy to create a new MiddlewareCollectionInterface implementation if needed.
 The interface requires only 3 methods:
 ```php
 <?php
 interface MiddlewareCollectionInterface